 We are a market-leading industrial technology company that develops, manufactures, and provides lighting and building management solutions and services for commercial, institutional, industrial, infrastructure, and residential applications throughout North America and select international markets.
 Our lighting and building management solutions include devices such as luminaires, lighting controls, controls for various building systems, power supplies, prismatic skylights, and drivers, as well as integrated systems designed to optimize energy efficiency and comfort for various indoor and outdoor applications.
-Additionally, we continue to expand our solutions portfolio, including software and services, to provide a host of other economic benefits resulting from data analytics that enables the Internet of Things ("IoT").

-supports the advancement of smart buildings, smart cities, and the smart grid, and allows businesses to develop custom applications to scale their operations.
-As of February 29, 2020, we operate 22 manufacturing facilities and eight distribution facilities along with four warehouses to serve our extensive customer base.
+Additionally, we continue to expand our solutions portfolio, including software and services, to provide a host of other economic benefits resulting from data analytics that enables the Internet of Things ("IoT"), supports the advancement of smart buildings, and allows businesses to develop custom applications to scale their operations.
+As of May 31, 2020, we operate 20 manufacturing facilities and eight distribution facilities along with three warehouses to serve our extensive customer base.